 It is always good to negotiate with the local authority, but we would advise against endless ‘ping pong’.
 If it looks as if the local authority is not going to agree to your changes, it is generally preferable to get a final plan and then go for mediation and/or appeal as necessary (see below).

 Even if you “sign off” the draft plan, you will still have the right to appeal once the local authority has issued the final version.

 When they send you the final plan, your local authority must also send you a letter informing you of your right to mediation and appeal.

 If you disagree with all or part of the final plan, you have the right to:

 The aim is to try to find a solution that is acceptable to both parties.
-Mediation will be facilitated by an organisation independent of the local authority.
+An organisation independent of the local authority will facilitate the mediation.

-You can ask for mediation on any part of the EHC plan’s education, health and social care content.
-You must make your request within two months of the final plan being sent to you.
+It’s possible to ask for mediation on any part of the EHC plan’s education, health and social care content.
+You must make your request within two months of the local authority sending you the final plan.

 If you are appealing on the education content, you can also currently ask the tribunal to make recommendations on the health and social care content of the plan.
 This is part of a national trial.